The Bankrate promise

 Invoice factoring can be a great option if you need money for your business quickly.
 However, it’s not always the right option.
 Here are the pros and cons of invoice factoring for you to consider.

 - Quick cash: Traditional business loans can take a few weeks or months to fund.
-With invoice factoring, you get paid between 70 percent and 90 percent of the invoice value within a few business days.
+For faster cash, you could apply for a fast business loan or opt for invoice factoring, which pays you between 70 percent and 90 percent of the invoice value within a few business days.